 Uses of HOME Funds - HOME funds may be used for acquisition, rehabilitation, and new construction of single or multi-family units.
-Project costs eligible for HOME funding are limited to the following:
+Project costs eligible for HOME funding include the following:

 - 1. development hard costs,

 - 2. refinancing costs,

 - 3. acquisition costs,

 - 4. related soft costs.

 - 5. relocation costs, and

-- 6. costs related to payment of loans.